Honey is both delicious and nutritious for us humans but what about our feline friends? Can cats eat honey safely?

 This is a serious medical condition and cats with weak immune systems are easily affected.

-But if you really have to feed them with honey because of medical reasons, the safest amount is at most ½ teaspoon per day.
+For whatever reason, you want to feed your cat some honey the safest amount at most is ½ teaspoon per day.

 Diabetic cats are very prone to more complications when eating honey, even just a small amount can cause a spike in their insulin levels.

-Also, if your cat begins vomiting or having diarrhea, you have to stop giving it honey immediately.
+Also, if your cat begins vomiting or having diarrhea, you have to stop giving them honey immediately.

-Some smaller cats or cats with weak digestive systems may not be able to take even just 1/2 teaspoon of honey, so it’s best to always be alert instead of blindly following the general rule of ½ teaspoon per day.
+Some smaller cats or cats with weak digestive systems may not be able to ingest 1/2 teaspoon of honey safely.
+It’s best to always consult with your vet before introducing any new foods to your cat’s diet.